 You’ll find hundreds of like-minded people to socialise with, and plenty of Facebook groups where you can find out about the latest meet-ups and events.
 Nomad Summit, the world’s top digital nomad conference, is held here each year, so one way or another you’ll find lots to inspire you.

-2. Where to live in Chiang Mai?
+2. Where to live in Chiang Mai as a Digital Nomad?

 Chiang Mai isn’t huge, so it doesn’t make too much of a difference where you live.
 The most popular areas with newcomers are the Old City, Nimman, Hang Dong and Chang Kang, but many choose to move around and experience living in different parts of the city.
 Each area has its own vibe, and you’ll soon discover the one you feel most at home in.